NP558565/my-projects-portfolio/README.md

 ## Project Description

-This website lists the rest of the projects that i have completed,<br>
+This REPO lists the rest of the projects that I have completed,<br>
 in my Developer Path learning.